Chart Color Schemes

 Haynes is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Haynes' dwellings, as per the latest Census, were entirely houses with none classified as semi-detached, apartments, or other.
+Haynes' dwellings, as per the latest Census, were entirely houses with no other dwelling types.
 This contrasts with Perth metro's 90% houses and 10% other dwellings.
 Home ownership in Haynes stood at 6.5%, with mortgaged dwellings at 81.3% and rented ones at 12.3%.
-The median monthly mortgage repayment was $1,950, higher than Perth metro's $1,750.
-Median weekly rent in Haynes was $385, compared to Perth metro's $305.
-Nationally, Haynes' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median monthly mortgage repayment was $1,950, higher than Perth metro's $1,750 but close to the national average of $1,863.
+Median weekly rent in Haynes was $385, compared to Perth metro's $305 and the national figure of $375.

 Frequently Asked Questions - Housing